When can I buy an individual and family plan?

 Who is this for?

-This is an annual period of time when you can buy health coverage from private insurance companies or healthcare.gov.
+This is a set period of time every year when you can buy health coverage from private insurance companies or on the marketplace at healthcare.gov.
 You don't have to meet any special circumstances.
 Exact dates may vary from year to year.

 Important open enrollment deadlines